Last Updated on

 Make sure you have at least 30 domains pointing to the domain you want to buy.
 Backlinks to your purchased domain are likely to be deleted by the sites over time.
 Hence, start with a domain with the maximum amount of backlinks to prevent loss of authority.

-If you have budget find a good expired domain broker, and tell them your niche and criteria.
+If you have a budget find a good expired domain broker, and tell them your niche and criteria.
 It will be more expensive to buy from an expired domain broker.
 However, you can buy high-quality domains without any hassle.

 Use Ahrefs to check the number of referring domains and analyze backlinks.
 It has the largest index of all competitors including Moz, SEMRush, and Majestic.